icebreakerone/perseus-demo-energy/CONTRIBUTING.md

 - Make sure that you are using the latest version.
 - Read the [documentation](https://github.com/icebreakerone/perseus-demo-energy/blob/main/README.md) carefully and find out if the functionality is already covered, maybe by an individual configuration.
 - Perform a [search](https://github.com/icebreakerone/perseus-demo-energy/issues) to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.
 - Find out whether your idea fits with the scope and aims of the project.
-It's up to you to make a strong case to convince the project's developers of the merits of this feature.
-Keep in mind that we want features that will be useful to the majority of our users and not just a small subset.
-If you're just targeting a minority of users, consider writing an add-on/plugin library.
+If you are not sure, feel free to ask in the [slack channel](#asking-questions).

 #### How Do I Submit a Good Enhancement Suggestion?